Xinru99/Clematis_China/README.md

 ## Citation
 If you use any data or code from this repository, please cite:
-Zhang et al. (2025) "Spatial mismatch between species richness and diversification rates of _Clematis_ in China: Environmental and trait drivers".
+Zhang et al. (2026) "Environmental regimes and intrinsic traits drove the spatial mismatch between species richness and diversification rates of _Clematis_ in China".